 Hoisting or Launching from a Spinnaker Chute

 - When hoisting or launching from a spinnaker chute, the helmsman pulls on the halyard.

 - The crew sets the sheet and guy to their marks then attaches the pole.

 - The helmsman cleats the halyard then trims the sheet and guy as the crew deals with the pole.

-Hoisting the dinghy spinnaker from the leeward pouch is easier as the helmsman can hoist it out of the pouch without help from the crew.
+Hoisting the dinghy spinnaker from the leeward spinnaker bag is easier as the helmsman can hoist it out of the pouch without help from the crew.

 - The helmsman bears away to a run or broad reach.